-Time Frame: Ongoing, as funding opportunities are made available
+Time Frame: Ongoing, as funding opportunities are made available and at least bi-annual contact with affordable housing developers to identify development opportunities.

 Program AH-1.2.2: Housing for Special Needs Populations.
 Support the construction of housing and provision of services for residents deemed to have special needs, which includes but is not limited to seniors, farmworkers, persons with disabilities, female-headed households, and those experiencing homelessness.
 City support will include but is not limited to: support of and/or pursuing funding applications with developers, expediting processing, and granting concessions and incentives for housing developments that include units targeted to or appropriate for these households.
 On at least an annual basis, meet with the Glenn County Community Action Department and Dos Rios Continuum of Care (CoC) staff to discuss the housing needs of these groups served by the County and CoC, and to strategize funding and potential development opportunities.